YunliEricHsieh/IMIC/README.md

 ## Workflow for the publication results
 - The script `IMIC/Program/matlab/model_generation/build_community_model.m` contains the workflow for building the model
 - The script `IMIC/Program/matlab/calculate_community_growth.m` performs the prediction of community growth rates for the IMIC and CoCo-GEM approaches
+- The script `IMIC/Program/matlab/sensitivity_analysis` performs a sensitivity analysis for IMIC